dave5801/WritingProjects/Tolkien/Utumno/README.md

 # Utumno
-## Readme, Citations, Thought Process
+## Readme, Citations, Line by Line Thought Process

 4. Morgoth’s fortress Utumno was in the frozen north of Arda, the world
 5.	lonely mountain, Hobbit reference